qualityshepherd/brine/assets/posts/southern_coast.md

  7 | **Lost Path** The path ahead literally shifts; trees and undergrowth rearrange themselves before your eyes.
 The forest's message is clear: you are not welcome this way.
  8   | **Voodoo Dolls** one for each party member, carefully posed upon the forest floor.
 They're crude but the resemblance is unsettling.
 Someone has been watching the party long enough to capture their likenesses.
  9   | **Mad Monk** (`Seer, Unending Thirst, Ravings of Truth`) A figure in impossibly pink robes stumbles forward out of nowhere.
 His eyes dart with a manic glint and he mumbles to himself incoherently.
 He will ask the PCs if they can spare any water.
 He's quite mad... and looking for a door—its key hangs from his neck.
 He might remember his name is **Jaral**.
- 10  | **Ancient Shrine** Carved into an ancient white oak, the shrine holds silver rings; one for each party member, etched with their name.
+ 10  | **Tree Shrine** Carved into an ancient white oak, the shrine holds silver rings; one for each party member, etched with their name.
 Taking them feels both invited and ominous.
  11+ | No encounter

 **West Marshes** sprawl endlessly along the eastern shore—a labyrinth of murky waters and treacherous bogs.
 Despite their confusing name, these swamps are home to quicksand pits and giant leeches slithering through the muck.
 The scent of damp earth and rotting vegetation chokes the air.
 Rare herbs and exotic flora thrive in these fertile soils, coveted by herbalists and alchemists alike.